jeremyzyang/full_funnel/README.md

 # full_funnel
-The repo contains two notebooks that simulate and analyze a full-funnel advertising experiment.
-This is a supplement for Harvard Business School Case N9-524-018: Full-Funnel Advertising on TikTok.
+This repo is a supplement for Harvard Business School Case N9-524-018: Full-Funnel Advertising on TikTok.

+It contains two notebooks that simulate and analyze a full-funnel advertising experiment.

 The data is illustrative in nature and may not correspond to the company’s actual circumstances.

 ## Notebook Overview